ozangunalp/kafka-native/README.md

 ## Configuring the Kafka broker

-By default, the `kraft-server` application configures the embedded Kafka Kraft server for a single node cluster.
+By default, the `kafka-server` application configures an embedded Kafka Kraft server for a single node cluster.

 Following configuration options are available: